diffgram/diffgram/README.md

 # Architecture & Design Docs
 We plan to release more internal architecture docs over time.
 Please see the [general docs](https://diffgram.readme.io/docs) in the mean time.

-##### Comparison Disclaimer
-IMPORTANT Disclaimer: Our opinions based on how we define the above categories.
-Subject to change.
-A vendor may offer something in one of these categories that doesn’t meet our definition of the category.
-Some Diffgram checkmarks include items coming soon.